gohanko/yiikuochong.com/content/posts/clean-code-architecture-with-jetpack-compose.md

 One of the methods to achieve this is replacing the Google Play Store with open source alternatives like F-Droid, or Aurora Store.
 The one problem here is that with a fragmented ecosystem comes a vary of user experiences.

 Thus, I'm building yet-another-open-source-app-store and I found out there's a need to adopt a very decoupled architecture to achieve the goal.
-The "decoupled architecture" I've chosen is clean architecture.
+The "decoupled architecture" I've chosen is **clean architecture**.

-Here are what I've learnt
+Here are what I've learnt.

 # Introduction